jaeming/vue-cli-plugin-pug/readme.md

 </template>
 ```

-Note: this plugin currently only supports pug templating withing vue templates through `pug-plain-loader`.
-It does not configure for raw `.pug` files [^1] .
+Note: this plugin currently only supports pug templating within vue templates through `pug-plain-loader`.
+It does not configure for raw `.pug` files [^1].

-[^1]: If there is any interest in this use case, feel free to make an issue on the github repo or alternatively submit a PR.
+[^1]: if there is any interest in this use case, feel free to make an issue on the github repo or submit a PR Feedback is welcomed.